galtheking202/Wonderful-Assignment/README.md

 A small Pharmacy Assistant web app that demonstrates an LLM-driven agent integrated with a MongoDB backend and a FastAPI frontend.
-The agent can query inventory, query users information, and perform purchases via callable Python tools exposed to the model.
+The agent can query inventory, query users perscriptions,provide data about dosage and usage of medicine, and perform purchases via callable Python tools exposed to the model.

-the agent does not preform any verification
+the agent does not preform any verification of users

 **Project layout**
-- `app/` — FastAPI application, templates, and agent code
+- `app/` - FastAPI application, templates, and agent code
 	- `agent_utils/` - agent framework, tools, and database helpers
 	- `templates/` - frontend HTML (`index.html`)
 	- `main.py` - FastAPI app entrypoint
 	- `logger.py` - in-memory log buffer used by the UI
+	- `testing.py` - Scale testing script
 - `mongo/` - Dockerized MongoDB init script (`init-mongo.js`) and Dockerfile
 - `docker-compose.yml` - local dev environment (app + mongo)